Filing a BOLI Complaint in Oregon

 BOLI is authorized by statute to take “all steps necessary” to eliminate and prevent unlawful practices.
 ORS 659A.800.
 “Unlawful practice” is defined as any employment practice that violates Chapter 659A of Oregon’s statutes, or any other practice that violates any statute that can be enforced under the provisions of Ch.
 659A.
 ORS 659A.800; 659A.001(11)-(12).

 There are dozens of “unlawful practices” prohibited by Chapter 659A and other statutes.
 To efficiently investigate these unlawful practices, BOLI divides the cases it investigates between the Civil Rights Division and Wage & Hour Division.
-However, because complaints can allege multiple violations, sometimes both divisions will be involved with investigating a single complaint if the complaint contains “unlawful practices” falling within the purview of both divisions.
+If you have multiple claims against the same employer, BOLI may require you to file complaint with each division if your complaint contains “unlawful practices” falling within the investigative jurisdiction of both divisions.
+For example, if your complaint involves discriminatory wages and unpaid overtime, the Wage & Hour Division might investigate whether you are owed overtime pay while the Civil Rights Division investigates whether you were paid differently than other employees outside your protected class.

 Importantly, BOLI does not have the authority to investigate every type of unlawful employment practice.
 BOLI’s authority to investigate statutory violations depends on whether those statutes allow for enforcement through BOLI’s complaint process.
 Not all employment law violations are statutory, and not all statutory violations allow for BOLI enforcement.
 For example, BOLI does not address (1) worker’s compensation injury claims (but it does address worker’s compensation retaliation claims), (2) common law wrongful discharge claims, (3) breach of employment contracts, and (4) violations of federal statutes.